 2.1 Qualification Review Board

 The Qualification Review Board (QRB) is a vital element to review, vet, and certify individuals for EMAT positions.
-The QRB is the governance structure for EMAT and is comprised of one EMAG Board member and three EMAG members whose qualifications and experience align with the overall purpose and scope of the EMAT program.
+The QRB is the governance structure for EMAT and is comprised of one EMAG board member and three EMAG members whose qualifications and experience align with the overall purpose and scope of the EMAT program.

-QRB reviews the training, experience, certifications, and currency of applicants for positions on EMAT.
+The QRB reviews the training, experience, certifications, and currency of applicants for positions on EMAT.
 The QRB is a panel representing the EMAG Board of Directors and has two primary functions:

-Established or maintains the qualifications criteria for EMAT positions.
+Establish and maintains the qualifications criteria for EMAT positions.

-Makes certification recommendations based on documentation submitted by applicants and completed Position Task Books.
+Makes certification recommendations based on documentation submitted by applicants and completed Position Task Books (PTBs).

 2.2 Qualifications for EMAT Member Type 3